PolarGeospatialCenter/pgcdemtools/README.md

 resample_setsm - resample SETSM DEMs to a lower resolution.

 divide_setsm_tiles - Divide SETSM DEM mosaic tiles into subtiles.

+## Usage notes
+Some of the tools are designed to be run either in a serial, parallel, or with a PBS scheduler.
+IF the --pbs option is available, the tools can submit it's jobs to a PBS scheduler.  the qsub* scripts can be modified or used as a template for job submission scripts.
+The --parallel-processes option, if available, allows several the tool to operate on several tasks at once.

 ## Contact
 Claire Porter